When She Had Wings

 Violence & Gore

-the available information mentions a summer thunderstorm and a treehouse being hit by lightning, which suggests a mild peril or accident rather than explicit violence or gore.
-The focus is on the mysterious stranger and the girl's desire to remember flying.
+the available information mentions a treehouse being hit by lightning, which could imply some mild peril or destruction, but no graphic violence or gore is suggested.

 Profanity